 Being of short stature is only one of the characteristics that make a little person who he or she is.
 If you're the parent or loved one of a little person, you know this to be true.

 Here are some facts that other people may not realize about dwarfism and those who have it.

 - is characterized by short stature.
 Technically, that means an adult height of 4 feet 10 inches or under, according to the advocacy group Little People of America (LPA).

 - can be caused by any one of more than 300 conditions, most of which are genetic.
-The most common type, accounting for 70% of all cases of short stature, is called achondroplasia.
+The most common type is called achondroplasia.

-- can and most often does occur in families where both parents are of average height.
+- can and most often does happen in families where both parents are of average height.
 In fact, 4 out of 5 of children with achondroplasia are born to average-size parents.

 - an intellectual disability.
 A person who has dwarfism is typically of normal intelligence.

 - a disease that requires a "cure."
 Most people with one of these conditions live long, fulfilling lives.